Home

 One course requires a visit to ODU's Virginia Beach campus for skills verification and telehealth training.

-Rates are effective Summer 2022 and subject to change.
+Rates are effective Fall 2023 and subject to change.

 * In-state rate assumes residency requirements are met.